 The need to professionalise strata or building management through more flexibility, efficiencies, accountability and alignment with modern technology is finally being put to action with the announcement of a new Strata Schemes Management Act 2015 which came into effect from

 30 November 2016.

-For more information on the recent changes to the NSW strata legislation, download our FREE e-book!
+For more information on the recent changes to the New South Wales strata legislation, download our FREE e-book!

 What does the new legislation entail?